eshazen/carputer/Data/Shapefiles/README.md

 Sort the places by lat and/or lon so we can do a binary search (though this is tricky since they vary in size).

+Divide country into grid squares.
+Create a fixed-size index file as with Find_Places which points to a list of places for each grid square.
+Places can participate in multiple grids based on lat/lon min/max.

 Try using `int32` scaled lat/lon to see if it is faster.
+_Nope, exactly same speed._

 _Other thoughts_:

 Much of the country is not covered by the `places` dataset.
 It would be good to fall back on the old `Find_Places` algorithm and dataset for anything which doesn't match.
+Or, to fall-back on the counties and/or states datasets.

 ## Code / algorithm ideas